310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 {% endbubble %}

 {% bubble Chiaki %}
 Oh?
 Akehoshi gossiped about me?
 I see now!
-So the reason I’d sneeze here and there every time the season changes is because of Akehoshi!
+So the reason I’d sneeze here and there every time the season changes was because of Akehoshi!
 {% endbubble %}

 {% bubble Hajime %}